Chelsea team news: N'Golo Kante ruled out of Wolves and Valencia clashes | Goal.com

 Kante ruled out of Chelsea clashes with Wolves & Valencia

-Chelsea manager Frank Lampard has ruled N'Golo Kante out of his side's upcoming clashes with Watford and Valencia.
+Chelsea manager Frank Lampard has ruled N'Golo Kante out of his side's upcoming clashes with Wolves and Valencia.

 Chelsea visit Wolves on Saturday in their Premier League encounter before welcoming Spanish outfit Valencia to Stamford Bridge on Tuedsay in their opening Champions League game of the season.